 Before COVID-19, our organization had already been delivering 110 million meals to 1.7 million seniors each year.
 However, during this time of crisis, we’re seeing more seniors face food insecurity than ever.

-3. Show them how they can help
+3. Show them how they can help you fundraise

 Now, get your volunteers excited about how they can help.
 They already believe in your organization’s work, so show them how they can take it further by fundraising for your cause:

 As a volunteer, you’re one of our most powerful voices for spreading the word about senior hunger.
 On November 30th, our organization is participating in #GivingTuesday, a global day of giving for those in need.
 We’re $10,000 away from reaching our goal, and we need your help to get the word out on Tuesday.

 You can go even further by giving your volunteers intuitive tools to become your best fundraisers.
 With Mobilize's newest fundraising tools, empowering your volunteers to fundraise on your behalf is simple and seamlessly integrated into the volunteer experience.

 Your volunteers are busy people, and effectively sharing your organization’s mission & work can feel time-consuming – even for the most social-media savvy.
 Give your volunteers guidance by providing them with everything they need to fundraise successfully in your message:

 To help us reach our goal, we’ve made it really easy to share our fundraiser with friends and family.
 I’m attaching a link to some sample language that you can copy and paste for emails so that you can get started in under 5 minutes.